T-Mohamed-Shafeek/Web-Scraping/README.md

-**Comprehensive Overview of Web Scraping Project using Python BeautifulSoup Library**
+**Overview of Web Scraping Project using Python BeautifulSoup Library** :

 **Project Overview:**
 The web scraping project utilizes Python's BeautifulSoup library to extract data from the Wikipedia website.
 Specifically, it scrapes a table containing a list of the largest companies in the USA.
 The project's primary objective is to retrieve and organize the data for further analysis or display.